 Below we will talk about visiting the Alhambra, and a multitude of other things to do in Granada.

 Please note – Some of our selections contain affiliate links.
 These allow us to earn a small percentage every time you make a booking.
 Using our links enables us to provide all the information found on this site free of charge.

 The Alhambra and The Palacio de Generalife

 What can we really say about the Alhambra that hasn’t been said a million times?
-Probably not much considering it’s one of the most written about sites in Spain, and the most visited in the country with over two million people flocking to it each year.
-In fact, it’s one of the top ten most visited sites in the world!
+It’s one of the most written-about sites in Spain, and the most visited in the country with over two million people flocking to it each year.

 Cynical travelers might wonder if this UNESCO heritage site lives up to all the hype.
 However, as soon as you catch your first glimpse of this palace fortress complex perched hilltop above the city you’ll forget you ever had doubts about making the trek to this Andalusian.

 When you buy tickets (more on that below) for the complex you’ll be given a designated time to enter the palace.
 This is meant to alleviate the number of tourists filing into the space at one time.
-Unfortunately, this doesn’t mean you’ll have a great chance at getting that perfectly Instagram shot.
+Unfortunately, this doesn’t mean you’ll have a great chance of getting that perfect Instagram shot.

 The ornate beauty of the palace demands a lot of attention from its visitors and causes plenty of traffic jams as tourists crane their necks to admire each and every single inch of the opulently decorated walls, arches, colorful ceramics, and carved wooden structures.

 The Generalife, which was built in the 13th century, was the summer palace for Nasrid rulers.
 Entry into the Generalife is included in the ticket price for the Alhambra.
 It is totally worth devoting an hour or two of exploration toward.